 Market risk is the risk of loss from adverse changes in market prices and interest rates.
 Our earnings, cash flows and fair values relevant to financial instruments are dependent on prevailing market interest rates.
 The primary market risk we face is long-term indebtedness, which bears interest at fixed and variable rates.
 The fair value of our long-term debt obligations is affected by changes in market interest rates with scheduled maturities from 2015 to 2039.
 At December 31, 2014, approximately 100% or approximately \$2.0 billion of our outstanding secured debt had fixed interest rates with scheduled maturities from 2015 to 2039, which minimizes the market risk until the debt matures.
-For each increase in interest rates of 1% (or 100 basis points), the fair value of the total outstanding debt would decrease by approximately \$151.4 million.
-For each decrease in interest rates of 1% (or 100 basis points), the fair value of the total outstanding debt would be no effect on interest expense or cash flows as our outstanding secured debt has fixed interest rates.
+For each increase in interest rates of 1% (or 100 basis points), the fair value of the total outstanding debt would increase by approximately \$151.4 million.
+For each decrease in interest rates of 1% (or 100 basis points), the fair value of the total outstanding debt would increase by approximately \$163.9 million.
+If interest rates were to increase or decrease by 1%, there would be no effect on interest expense or cash flows as our outstanding secured debt has fixed interest rates.